tishion/PiscisOS/readme.txt

 Source code of the PiscisOS.

-if you want build in one batch file just run build.bat
+if you want to build in one step just run build.bat